Is Imitrex (Sumatriptan) Safe During Pregnancy?

 The data available through manufacturer-sponsored pregnancy registers and a few retrospectives and prospective observational studies on the effects of sumatriptan state that the risk of malformations is not over the baseline risk in the general population (4).

 Another study conducted using the Swedish Medical Birth Registry found that the risk of fetal malformations was not significantly high in women who used sumatriptan during their early pregnancy.
 But the study does not rule out a moderate increase in possible preterm births and low birth weight in babies (5).
-Therefore, Imitrex has certain contraindications in pregnant women due to the risks involved.
+Therefore, Imitrex is contraindicated in pregnant women due to potential risks, making it essential to consult a healthcare provider before use.

 Acetaminophen is usually prescribed during pregnancy because of its proven safety.
 If that does not give you relief, then the doctor may prescribe sumatriptan.